mikedlowis/rscons/README.md

 Rscons ships with a number of builders:

 * CFile, which builds a C or C++ source file from a lex or yacc input file
+* Disassemble, which disassembles an object file to a disassembly listing
 * Library, which collects object files into a static library archive file
 * Object, which compiles source files to produce an object file
+* Preprocess, which invokes the C/C++ preprocessor on a source file
 * Program, which links object files to produce an executable

 If you want to create an Environment that does not contain any builders,